mroam/deepLearnAlg/README.md

    sudo chown -R $(whoami) /usr/local/Cellar

 Note: “whoami” displays effective user id but man file says “has been obsoleted by the ‘id’ utility and is equivalent to ‘id -un’ though ‘id -p’ is suggested for normal interactive use.”
+Note: We're seeing that Anaconda's install of tensorflow puts lots of invisible (dot files) stuff in "~" home folder.
+Would have been nice if it made a single folder for all the tensorflow stuff.

 * (√) Told Mac Finder to show our invisible files: our account is called tensorflow, so adjusting 3rd word of the following appropriately

-   defaults -host tensorflow write com.apple.finder AppleShowAllFiles -bool YES We're seeing that Anaconda's install of tensorflow puts lots of invisible (dot files) stuff in "~" home folder.
-Would have been nice if it made a single folder for all the tensorflow stuff.
+   defaults -host tensorflow write com.apple.finder AppleShowAllFiles -bool YES